 "They won't attack you if they're afraid of you."

 Soraperion smiled as though Lex had made a joke.
-"I meant, about where their powers come from."
+"I meant, about where their powers come from.""No."

 "Vampires are consumed with the hunger for blood.
 The older and more powerful the vampire, the better he or she will have controlled their hunger and turned it into something that they can use to fuel their abilities and powers.
 This, though, is something that doesn't require that same damning hunger or impose the same half-life limitations."
 Soraperion reached out and touched the bubble, which flickered and then vanished.